felipefariasdasilva/felipefariasdasilva/README.md

 Hello folks!
 How are you doing?
 I am Felipe Farias, Brazilian and computer engineer by Federal University of Itajubá - UNIFEI

-Passionate about technology, mainly programming, I came walking in microservices which I study daily, implementing them in the best possible way, using concepts like Clean Code, SOLID, Clean Architecture, Kafka messaging, automating CI/CD pipelines with Jenkins, and making deliveries in Docker containers at cloud providers like GCP.
+Passionate about technology, mainly programming, I came walking in microservices which I study daily and implementing them in the best possible way, using concepts like Clean Code, SOLID, Clean Architecture and the following strategies Kafka messaging, automating CI/CD pipelines with Jenkins, and making deliveries in Docker containers with k8s at cloud providers like GCP or AWS.

 ## Stack